Future Time Clauses in English (When, While, Before, After, Until, As Soon As)

 • We’ll start the meeting when everyone arrives.

-We use future time clauses with “while” to indicate that two actions will be happening simultaneously in the future.
+We use while to show that two actions will be happening at the same time in the future.

-• I will finish my report while you prepare dinner.
+• I’ll finish my report while you prepare dinner.

-• While I am on holiday, my neighbour will water my plants.
+• While I’m on holiday, my neighbour will water my plants.

-• He will work on her presentation while she gathers the necessary data.
+• He’ll work on the presentation while she gathers the data.

 • Katie will finish her homework before she goes to bed.

-• We will clean the house before the new tenants arrive.
+• We’ll clean the house before the new tenants move in.

 • Jill will call you after she finishes her meeting.